worace/git-coin-clj/README.md

 GitCoin project [here](https://github.com/worace/git-coin).

+### Objectives

+The hope with this implementation is to take advantage of core.async to implement a miner program that makes efficient use of a machine's resources.

+A few major points include:

+* Periodically refresh target from the server without blocking a CPU
+* Dynamically scale up miner pool to get maximum use of available CPUs
+* Submit successful coins asynchronously without blocking a miner thread

 ### Design/Todos

-miner components

-* [ ] target -- need to store current target as...atom? ref?
+* [X] target -- need to store current target as...atom? ref?
+* [X] digesting target
+* [X] comparing targets -- 1 hash less than another?
+* [X] coin verifier -- needs to send messages to server to
 * [ ] miner threads -- agents? independent processes looping on
-* [ ] digesting target
-* [ ] comparing targets -- 1 hash less than another?
 * [ ] target refreshing -- another indep thread periodically refreshing target
-* [ ] coin verifier -- needs to send messages to server to

 ## Usage